FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 This project was part of a six-month, part-time research assistant position under the supervision of Professor Enrico Tapavicza.
 The main goal is to speed up the simulation of molecular dynamics (MDs) of a second-generation Feringa-type molecular nanomotor.
 In our case this is 9-(2’-methyl-2’,3’-dihydro-1’H-cyclopenta[a]naphthalen-1’-ylidene)-9H-xanthene (CPNX) (see for example the [paper](https://pubs.rsc.org/en/content/articlepdf/2025/cp/d5cp01063b)).

+## PaiNN

+One needs to go beyond SchNets architecture to predict vector properties such as non-adiabatic couplings (NACs), as SchNet is limited to predicting scalar properties and those properties who are directly connected to scalar properties (e.g the forces).
+This is achieved by the polarizable atom interaction neural network (PaiNN).
+The main idea behind PaiNN is to model a molecule with a graph where each atom is represented by a node which is equipped with a scalar **and** a vectorial representation $s^{t}_i \in \mathbb{R}^{1xF}$ and $\vec{v}^{t}_i \in \mathbb{R}^{3xF}$, where $F$ is the embedding dimension and the three corresponds to the three spacial dimensions.

+Once again, one uses a message passing mechanism to model interactions within a local neighborhood.

+The updates of scalar and vectorial representation are constructed to ensure rotational invariance and equivariance, respectively.

 ## Outline

 1. [Project Structure](#project-structure)